XBW-Leo/CineBook/README.md

 - Rechecking seat availability at confirmation time
 - Marking sold-out sessions clearly
 - Asking for confirmation before cancelling a booking
+- Asking for confirmation before clearing booking history
-- Keeping upcoming and past bookings separated
+- Keeping active/upcoming and past bookings separated

 ## How to Run the Project